 Baba Hannibal’s process consisted of consulting with family members and friends who were familiar with the would-be recipient, reflecting upon his own observations of the individual, and then searching for names that were both descriptive of the person’s character and nature, in addition to names that articulated aspirations that would both distinguish their character and express their potential impact on the family and community.
 He would draw upon names from throughout the continent, employing the type of Pan-African approach to naming that was typical from the Black Power era.

-Baba Hannibal’s method demonstrated a core concern expressed by many people within this community of those engaged in a re-emergent practice of African culture, what some have simply called a New African culture, which is that names should be bestowed within community, by elders or persons of authority who can speak to the integrity and character of those named.
-The name was not meant to merely replace a European (or other non-African) name, but to express as clearly as possible the true nature of the person named, and to illuminate as best as possible, the path to which they should aspire.
+Baba Hannibal’s method demonstrated a core concern expressed by many people within this community of those engaged in re-emergent practice of African culture, what some have simply called a New African culture, which is that names should be bestowed within community by elders or persons of authority who can speak to the integrity and character of those named.
+The name was not meant to merely replace a European (or other non-African) name, but to express as clearly as possible the true nature of the person named, and to illuminate as best as possible the path to which they should aspire.
 In this way, these advocates of re-Africanization reflected the Swahili proverb which states, “Mpe mwana jina akue”, which translates to “Give the child a name to grow up to.”

 Names as Moral Obligations

-As stated, various peoples in West Africa have naming traditions wherein individuals are named, in part, based on the day of their birth.
+As stated, various peoples in West Africa have naming traditions wherein individuals are named, in part, based on the day or other circumstances of their birth.
 This is present among the Akan, Ewe (which has been borrowed from the Akan), and others.
 The Akan tradition is, however, most well-known.
 Other traditions, such as that among the Bambara, Hausa, or Swahili are quite notable.

 In many respects, I have considered these names, especially the Akan names, given their popularity among African Americans, as names to which one is already entitled to utilize.
 Each of us was born on a day of the week, and in that way, each of us already has a kradin (literally “soul name”), should we choose to embrace it.